-Santa Wages Peace: This campaign refocuses the "Santa" brand back to his powerful roots as a loving Peace Maker.
-Since 2007, every December we put up this sign on I-95 in Stratford.
-Bruce's daughter Sarah made Santa, the reindeer, the snow, star, and trees from contruction paper.
-Artist Russ Rainbolt arranged the images for the sign copy and allowed Sarah to help him hand paint the sign.
+This campaign refocuses the "Santa" brand back to his powerful roots as a loving Peacemaker.
+In 2007 and years following in December, we displayed this sign on I-95 in Stratford.
+Bruce's daughter Sarah made Santa, the reindeer, the snow, star, and trees from construction paper.
+Artist and muralist Russell Rainbolt arranged the images for the sign copy and allowed Sarah to help him hand paint the sign.
 We use this sign to reclaim the seventh century Saint Nicholas as the peacemaker he was.